 Natálie Kulina (1996) is a Czech violinist based in the Netherlands, specialising in contemporary music, chamber music, new media, innovative programming of classical music and interdisciplinary projects.

-Since 2023, she is one of the Rizoom network makers and as such developed an audiovisual installation performance, together with Amarante Nat, Naida Amorim and Arieh Chrem, aiming to capture one’s inner monologue, explore cognitive dissonance and interactions with the outside world in the context of cyclical motions; such as those present in complex traumatic events and recovery processes.
-Gently, it implies questions about boundaries, social/digital voyeurism and perspective curation, as well as our individual and collective responsibilities towards one another.
+In 2023-2024 she was one of the Rizoom network makers and as such developed an audiovisual installation performance The Dark Corner of my Circles, together with Amarante Nat, Naida Amorim and Arieh Chrem, aiming to capture one’s inner monologue, explore cognitive dissonance and interactions with the outside world in the context of cyclical motions.

 Natálie mostly focuses on music, literature, and audiovisual art of the last hundred or so years, new works and research in contemporary arts accessibility, however she enjoys performing 'traditional' classical music too, and has branched out into historically informed performance in some of her past projects.